awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 **Note**
 Using full screen mode on only some of the displays in a multiple monitor setup isn't possible\.
 You can, however, press the Windows logo key \+ Up Arrow or use the maximize button in the upper\-right corner of the WorkSpaces window to maximize the WorkSpaces client window on a display without extending the WorkSpace to the other displays\.

-## Proxy Server<a name="windows_proxy_server"></a>
+## Proxy servers<a name="windows_proxy_server"></a>

-If your network requires you to use a proxy server to access the internet, you can enable your Workspaces client application to use a proxy for HTTPS \(port 443\) traffic\.
-The Workspaces client applications use the HTTPS port for updates, registration, and authentication\.
+If your network requires you to use a proxy server to access the internet, you can enable your WorkSpaces client application to use a proxy for HTTPS \(port 443\) traffic\.
+The WorkSpaces client applications use the HTTPS port for updates, registration, and authentication\.

 **Note**
 The desktop streaming connections to the WorkSpace require ports 4172 and 4195 to be enabled, and do not go through the proxy server\.